Shirodork/The-Derp-Bot-2.0/README.md

 # The-Derp-Bot-2.0
 A multi-purpose discord bot made on Node.JS running on JavaScript.
+Please see [Wiki](https://github.com/Shirodork/The-Derp-Bot-2.0/wiki) for more details.

 ## Description
 This is a multipurpose discord bot.
 The bot runs on Javascript and utilizes Node.js.
 This bot is still a work-in-progress and is constantly being updated with new commands.
 The bot has been specially made to allow for easy custom commands.
 The bot currently employs a variety of utility, entertainment and moderation commands.
 The bot also features a detailed `!help` command to allow for ease of use.
 If you find any bugs, please report it to the appropriate Github tracker.
 Please see each folder for a description of contents and how each can be edited.